Alanhsiu/Obsidian/Alan/TOEFL/Speaking 1.md

 * TPO1 Speaking
 	* P2: Some people believe that television has had a positive influence on society.
 Others believe it has had a negative influence on society.
 Which do you agree with and why?
 Use details and examples to explain your opinion.
 	* Ans: Generally speaking, I believe that TV has a positive influence on society because that's what I learned from my experience.
 Take me for example, I used to watch TV shows after school, from cartoons to entertainment shows.
 It helps me release my pressure, and forget the bad things that happened during the day.
 Sometimes, I also watch some channels like National Geographic.
 They show us amazing places around the world and teach us about wildlife and different cultures.
 So, I think watching TV is beneficial to all of us.
-	* when i was a senior student, i was prepare my colledge student, it's an important test for me.
-I often feel stressed when i was at school. and i always watch tv to help me...
+	* When I was a senior student, I was preparing for my college entrance exams, which were very important to me.
+I often felt stressed when I was at school, and I would always watch TV to help me relax.
 * TPO2 Speaking
 	* P2: Some college students choose to take courses in a variety of subject areas in order to get a broad education.
 Others choose to focus on a single subject area in order to have a deeper understanding of that area.
 Which approach to course selection do you think is better for students and why?
 	* Ans: I think it's better for students to study different subjects.
 Because it helps students broaden their horizons.
 For example, I majored in electrical engineering, but I took various courses outside my major field, like economics.
 It helps me cultivate diverse interests and know more about the world.
 Besides, I like to learn many things because I am curious about the unknown fields.
 So that's the reason why.